Websoft9Archive/ansible-mongodb/docs/stack-components.md

 The MongoDB deployment package contains a sequence software (referred to as "components") required for MongoDB to run.
 The important information such as the component name, installation directory path, configuration file path, port, version, etc. are listed below.

 ## Path

-You should know the components is different for different OS before using MongoDB/MariaDB
+You should know the components is different for different OS before using MongoDB

-### Linux

-#### MongoDB&MariaDB

-MongoDB install directory: */usr/share/mongodb*
+### MongoDB

-MongoDB data directory: */data/mongodb*
+MongoDB data directory: */var/lib/mongodb*
-MongoDB Configuration File: */etc/my.cnf*
+MongoDB Configuration File:  */etc/mongod.conf*
-MongoDB error log: */var/log/mongodb/mongodbd.log*
-MongoDB Process Identification Number: */run/mongodbd/mongodbd.pid*
-MongoDB Socket: */var/lib/mongodb/mongodb.sock*
+MongoDB logs File:  */var/log/mongodb*

-#### phpMyAdmin on Docker
+### adminMongo on Docker

-Most of time, we used Docker to install phpMyAdmin

-#### phpMyAdmin on PHP

-For php runtime, e.g LAMP/LNMP, phpMyAdmin is an application for deployment

-phpMyAdmin installation directory: */data/apps/phpmyadmin*
-phpMyAdmin configuration file: */data/apps/phpmyadmin/config.inc.php*
-phpMyAdmin vhost configuration file: */etc/httpd/conf.d/phpMyAdmin.conf*

-### Windows Sever

-#### MongoDB&MariaDB

-Database install directory: */C:/websoft9/mongodb*
-Database data directory: */C:/websoft9/mongodb/data*
-Database configuration file: */C:/websoft9/mongodb/my.ini*
+adminMongo installed by Docker

+Docker root directory: */var/lib/docker*
+Docker image directory: */var/lib/docker/image*

 ## Ports